madprops/blog/jstyle.md

 ```

 This way you don't mix string formats and you always can insert variables easily.

+This also allows free usage of single quotes and double quotes inside the string.

 The only exception is when you need to fill some object with a multi-word string: